stoneyrh/gSOAP/gsoap/samples/databinding/README.md

 names by overruling the default element/attribute namespace qualification, see [qualified and unqualified members](#toxsd9-6).

-As an alternative to prefixing member names, use the backtick tag (gSOAP 2.8.30 and higher):
+As an alternative to prefixing member names, use the backtick tag (requires gSOAP 2.8.30 and later versions):

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~{.cpp}
     typedef std::string _ns__name 1 : 100;